suzaku-io/boopickle/README.md

 The pool has a maximum size (currently 4M) to prevent it from locking down too much memory and it also only recycles relatively small buffers (less than 64kB).

+## Deduplication

+Boopickle support deduplication of pickled case classes by default, but this can be turned off by setting the `deduplicate` parameter in `PickleState` and `UnpickleState` constructors to `false`.
+The effect of deduplication is that when the same object is encountered again while pickling, only a reference is stored.
+When unpickling the reference is used instead of unpickling the object again.
+This saves space and enhances performance if your data contains a lot of copies of same objects.

 ## Performance